How To Grow Potatoes In Containers. Step by step guide

 Use a really good compost, that is nice and light, with no massive pieces in it.
 This helps the roots to penetrate through easily.
 Put a good couple of inches of compost in the bottom of the bucket.
 The buckets I use are 30L and have got four big holes in the bottom, as well as holes right around the circumference are holes, which will aid in drainage.

-Do I put broken crockery or rocks at the bottom of the container?
+Do I need to put broken crockery or rocks at the bottom of the container?

-You do not need to put any stones or anything down in the bottom of the container.
-The potatoes will send roots out through the bottom of those holes and it’ll work down into the ground.
-So if for any reason that you forget to water you get the best of both worlds.
+When you grow potatoes in containers, you do not need to put any stones or anything down in the bottom of the container.
+The potatoes will send out roots through the bottom of the holes and it’ll work down into the ground.
+So if for any reason you forget to water, you get the best of both worlds.

 You can add a bit of feed to the first couple of inches in the bottom of the container.
 About one and a half ounces in the bottom and mix it in.
 You could also add one and a half ounces of pelleted potato feed, it’s organic and the NPK on this is 6 .10 .10, so it’s really good for potatoes.
 This is going to encourage the tubers.
 When you’re looking at any potato feed you want to have nitrogen to start with, but not too much and then you need potassium in there, so get a good 10 and above for potassium.